sourceduty/Calendar_Math/README.md

  ```
 Result

-{'Longest Day of the Year': 'June 21',
+({'Longest Day of the Year': 'June 21',
   'Shortest Day of the Year': 'December 21',
   'Total Number of Mondays': 53,
   'Total Number of Letters and Digits in the Year': 4,
- 'Frequency of Weekends in the Year': 104,
+  'Frequency of Weekends (Weekend Days)': 52,
   'Leap Year': True,
- 'Number of Public Holidays': 9}
+  'Number of Public Holidays': 9},
+ {"New Year's Day": 'January 1',
+  'Good Friday': 'Variable date',
+  'Easter Monday': 'Variable date',
+  'Victoria Day': 'Monday preceding May 25',
+  'Canada Day': 'July 1',
+  'Labour Day': 'First Monday of September',
+  'Thanksgiving': 'Second Monday of October',
+  'Christmas Day': 'December 25',
+  'Boxing Day': 'December 26'})

  ```